Section B Benefits

 You cannot claim Section B Disability Benefits unless you are “wholly and continuously” disabled by the injuries from your automobile accident.
 This means that the disability must prevent you from doing any and all of your job duties.
 If you are off work due to disability and are collecting the Section B Disability Benefit, once you go back to work the benefit stops and cannot be restarted if you go off work again.
 You cannot claim Section B benefits for the first 7 days of your disability, so payment for that week is “lost” unless and until you are able to claim it back through a personal injury claim ending in settlement or trial, or by other means.
 Similarly, if the Section B Disability Benefit does not cover all of your lost earnings, you may be able to recover the difference through a personal injury claim.
 If you require further clarity, we recommend you reach out to one of our Alberta injury lawyers who may be able to help you with your claim.

-Speak with a Litwiniuk & Company Lawyer Today
+Speak with a Litco Law Lawyer Today

 Deadlines and Other Important Information